pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/index.rst

 Datum
 =====

-A datum is the smallest indivisible unit of computation within a A job can have one, many, or no datums.
+A datum is the smallest indivisible unit of computation within a job.
+A job can have one, many, or no datums.
 Each datum is processed independently with a single execution of the user code and then the results of all the datums are merged together to